dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_statuses.md

   - projectadmin-responses-show
 ---

 Statuses are a helpful way to organize responses and keep track of their current state.
-For example, a job application on Screendoor might have an &ldquo;Incoming&rdquo; status for newly received applications, an &ldquo;Interview&rdquo; status for those worth following up on, and a &ldquo;Rejected&rdquo; status for applications which didn't make the cut.
+For example, a job application on Screendoor might have an &ldquo;Incoming&rdquo; status for newly received applications, an &ldquo;Interview&rdquo; status for those worth following up on, and a &ldquo;Rejected&rdquo; status for applications that didn't make the cut.

-Most projects come with built-in statuses to give you a head start, but they are completely customizable for your specific needs.
+Most projects come with built-in statuses to give you a head start, but they can be customized for your specific needs.

 ### Adding and editing statuses